PierrePicard20/NanoLexer/README.md

 It is aldready functionnal and usable even though developments are not complete and first version still not published (and not planned).

+To play with it please have a look at the `testgen` subfolder which contains a variety of use cases.
+Some of them wil be presented below as examples.

 # Requirements
 * C++ 17 compliant compiler (successfuly tested only with Microsoft C++ 2019 compiler as of now)
 * cmake